Set Current Location

 This garden lying near the north-west stretch of the Garden Ring was founded in 1892 on Karetny Ryad by the entrepreneur Yakov Schukin.
 The park opened in 1894 and was an immediate success with the public.
 Nowadays the grounds of the park accommodate three older theatres: New Opera, Sphere, and the Hermitage.
 A sprinkling of park furniture, flower-beds and decorative touches further enhance the park and by night it is all lit up by 19th century-style lanterns.

-Gorky Park (referred to as Park Kul'tury i Otdykha or Park of Culture and Recreation) stretches along three kilometers of the Moskva river to the southwest of the city center.
-The park became known to the Western public thanks to a blockbuster movie based on Martin Cruz Smith's (Cold War) best-selling book, Gorky Park, and the Scorpions' famous song.
+Gorky Park (referred to as Park Kul'tury i Otdykha or Park of Culture and Recreation) stretches along three kilometers of the Moskva River to the southwest of the city center.
+The park became known to the Western public thanks to a blockbuster movie based on Martin Cruz Smith's best-selling book, Gorky Park, and the Scorpions' famous song.
 Laid down in 1928, the original ornamental gardens are now accompanied by an entertainment zone, hosting everything from science lectures to rock concerts in its auditorium.

 Billed to be one of the highest points of the city, the soaring Sparrow Hills lies delicately nestled along the banks of the Moskva River.
 Towering 220 meters (720 feet) above river level, the hill proudly watches over the dynamic, ever-evolving landscape of Moscow, including many of its landmarks like the Luzhniki Stadium, Christ the Savior Cathedral, the gleaming domes of Novodevichy Convent and the imposing Seven Sisters.
 Having been a muse to many Russians poets and writers in the past, the hill is crowned by an observation tower which overlooks the beautiful bend of the river shrouded by swathes of dense green scenery.
 Strewn across the lofty scope of the hills are buildings which are some of the most magnificent of their kind in the city, including the awe-inspiring Moscow State University complex and the picturesque Trinity Church.

 Bitsa Park, located on the outskirts of Moscow, is a massive nature park spread over 1800 hectares (4447 acres).
-500 plant species, 33 mammal species and 70 bird species are found here which makes it a prime wildlife interest park for environmental and educational activities.
+500 plant species, 33 mammal species, and 70 bird species are found here which makes it a prime wildlife interest park for environmental and educational activities.
 The park administration frequently organizes many events to promote the preservation and maintenance of the park while constantly striving to spread awareness about ecological conservation in association with many local communities and schools.
-A number of historical buildings and estates are located on the grounds along with a entomology museum.
+A number of historical buildings and estates are located on the grounds along with an entomology museum.